- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives likely involve advancing clinical trials, seeking regulatory feedback, exploring strategic partnerships, and managing its financial resources to fund ongoing development.
+Recent Initiatives: Recent initiatives likely involve advancing ongoing clinical trials, seeking regulatory feedback, and potentially exploring strategic partnerships or collaborations to fund further development and commercialization efforts.

 Summary